 God does not desire to judge nations; He desires to bless nations, and His hope is that we will respond to the difficulty of judgment by drawing near to Him in repentance.
 God’s Word assures us, “Come close to God, and God will come close to you.
 Wash your hands, you sinners; purify your hearts, for your loyalty is divided between God and the world” (James 4:8).
 This principle holds true not only for individuals, but also for nations.
 God tells Solomon, “At times I might shut up the heavens so that no rain falls, or command grasshoppers to devour your crops, or send plagues among you.
 Then if my people who are called by my name will humble themselves and pray and seek my face and turn from their wicked ways, I will hear from heaven and will forgive their sins and restore their land” (2 Chron.
 7:13–14).

 Our warnings should reflect both the severity of God’s judgment against sinful behavior and God’s heart for restoration.
 Likewise, our warnings should hold out the hope that, if enough citizens internalize 2 Chronicles 7:13–14, God will relent, just as He did toward Nineveh: “When God saw what they did, how they turned from their evil way, God relented of the disaster that he had said he would do to them, and he did not do it” (Jonah 3:10).
 God responded to Nineveh’s humble repentance by extending mercy for nearly 150 years.

 Given the stakes, we are compelled to warn others.
-However we do this, our warning should not be with a spirit of fear, judgmentalism, or cynicism, but with a spirit that balances our grief concerning national waywardness with hope.
+However we choose to do this, our warning should not be made with a spirit of fear, judgmentalism, or cynicism, but with a spirit that balances our grief concerning national waywardness with hope.
 This is the heart of a forerunner.

 No Works Cited Available